 - Aeronautical Engineering focuses on the design, construction and science of aircraft, spacecraft and airborne weapons technologies.
 Developing vehicles and systems for atmospheric and space environments, Aerospace Engineers have a thorough knowledge of aerodynamics, fluid dynamics, propulsion, aircraft performance, structures, flight dynamics, control and navigation systems, and avionics.
 Working with highly interrelated systems, Aerospace Engineers must understand all aspects of a complicated project.
 Venturing into state of the art technologies, Aerospace Engineers are at the forefront of exploring all possibilities to allow us to travel faster and farther, both in the atmosphere and into space.

 - Chemical -

 - The Chemical Engineering programme has a strong Materials Engineering component.
 Nuclear and Environmental Engineering are also included to reflect the spectrum of chemical engineering interests of value to the Canadian Armed Forces and the Department of National Defence.
 In addition to the basic Chemical Engineering core, the programme emphasizes the areas of corrosion, fuel cells, batteries, alloys, polymers, ceramics, composite development, explosives, combustion processes, nuclear energy applications and environmental stewardship.
-All of these areas highlight the unique nature of the Chemical Engineering degree at the RMC of Canada.
+All of these areas highlight the unique nature of the Chemical Engineering degree at RMC.